Elmer FEM solver

-The different parts of Elmer software may be used independently.
-Whilst the main module is the ElmerSolver tool, which includes many sophisticated features for physical model solving, the additional components are required to create a full workflow.
-For pre- and post-processing other tools, such as Paraview can be used to visualise the output.
+The parts of Elmer software may be used independently.
+Whilst the main module is the ElmerSolver tool - which includes many sophisticated features for physical model solving - additional components are required to create a full workflow.
+For pre- and post-processing: other tools, such as Paraview, can be used to visualise the output.

-The software runs on Unix and Windows platforms and can be compiled on a large variety of compilers, using the CMake building tool.
+The software runs on Unix and Windows platforms and it can be compiled on a large variety of compilers using the CMake building tool.
 The solver can also be used in a multi-host parallel mode on platforms that support MPI.
 Elmer's parallelisation capability is one of the strongest sides of this solver.